-For aircraft S/Ns 30687, 30931, 30576, 30817 and 30599, pulling FIRE PULL handle de-energizes the heater bleed air valve and arms the fire extinguishing system.
+For aircraft S/Ns 30687, 30817 and 30599, pulling FIRE PULL handle deenergizes the heater valve and arms the fire extinguishing system.
 The EXTING switch may be used to discharge the bottle.

-For all aircraft except S/Ns 30687, 30931, 30576, 30817 and 30599, pressing either ENG FIRE switchlight de-energizes the heater valve, arms the fire extinguishing system and illuminates the EXTING switchlight at each pilot station.
-Pressing either illuminated EXTING switchlight will discharge the fire bottle.
+For all aircraft except S/Ns 30687, 30817 and 30599, pressing either ENG FIRE switchlight de-energizes the heater valve, arms the fire extinguishing system and illuminates the EXTING switchlight at each pilot station.
+Lifting the guard and pressing either illuminated EXTING switchlight will discharge the fire bottle.